The Catechism of the Catholic Church has the following to say about the virtue of justice.

 Giving to God and to our neighbour what is rightfully due to them…Seen in this light, Fr Doyle lived a life filled with justice.
 He was faithful in fulfilling his spiritual duties – he was faithful to his breviary when possible (obviously it wouldn’t always be possible in the war) and often resolved to recite the breviary on his knees, in imitation of St John Vianney.
 During the war years he sometimes faced a choice between eating and saying Mass – he naturally always chose to say Mass rather than break his fast.
 And, when he found some of his spiritual duties hard to complete, he would follow the example of St Alphonsus by binding himself by vow to complete them.

-But Fr Doyle was also renowned for his social justice – his care to render service to his fellow men.
+But Fr Doyle was also renowned for his social justice and care for others.
 We see this clearly throughout his life, from, his charitable works for his poor neighbours in Dalkey to his care for ordinary working men right through to his care for the soldiers (including captured German soldiers), even to the point of dying for them.

 The virtue of justice is closely connected with the virtue of obedience, and this is of special significance for members of religious orders who take a vow of obedience.
 Some quote from Fr Doyle on this point:

 During His Passion our Lord was bound and dragged from place to place.
 I have hourly opportunities of imitating Him by going cheer fully to the duty of the moment: recreation when I want to be quiet, a walk when I would rather stay in my room, some unpleasant duty I did not expect, a call of charity which means great inconvenience for myself.